SergioZ3R0/RubberDucky/README.md

 That's all you will need to configure the Raspberry Pi Pico

-The basic Structure of a payload on Ducky Script
+The basic Structure of a payload on Ducky Script\n
 REM to do comments

 DELAY to put delay on milliseconds